lightning/bolts/05-onchain.md

 ## Abstract

-Lightning allows for two parties (nodes A and B) to conduct transactions off-chain by giving each of them a *cross-signed commitment transaction*, which describes the current state of the channel (basically, the current balance).
+Lightning allows for two parties (nodes A and B) to conduct transactions off-chain by giving each of the parties a *cross-signed commitment transaction*, which describes the current state of the channel (basically, the current balance).
 This *commitment transaction* is updated every time a new payment is made and is spendable at all times.